Search: Advanced search

 Please enter a keyword or ID

-What is RHD and how do I protect my rabbit from it?
+What is Rabbit Calicivirus (RHD) and how do I protect my rabbit from it?

-RHD is Rabbit Haemorrhagic Disease, which is caused by a virus known as Calicivirus.
-RHD is a serious disease of rabbits which, in non-immune rabbits, will usually cause death.
+Rabbit Calicivirus causes Rabbit Haemorrhagic Disease (RHD) which is very serious, usually causing death in non-immune rabbits.
 The virus, known as RHDV1, was released by the government in 1996 to help control wild populations of rabbits, in an effort to minimise environmental damage being caused.
 However, over time, wild rabbits have developed natural immunity to RHDV1, making it less effective.
 An effective vaccine, Cylap® has been used by many owners to protect their pet rabbit against this disease.

 However, given that the RHDV1 virus in recent years has been having little impact on wild rabbit populations, Australian scientists have been working on a new RHDV1 strain known as RHDV1 K5, which is due to be released in Spring 2016.
 This new strain will cause disease in wild and unvaccinated pet rabbits.
 It is believed that the Cylap® vaccine currently being used will provide protection against the RHDV1 K5 strain, so it is essential that pet owners continue to follow the recommended vaccination program for their rabbits.